 Creativity as Wellness

-In March of 2020 the University of Kansas Medical Center and Medical School changed.
-As we adapted to working and learning from home, adjusting our spaces and families to a new reality we experience fear, anxiety, discomfort, frustration and loneliness.
+In March 2020, the University of Kansas Medical Center and KU School of Medicine changed.
+As we adapted to working and learning from home, adjusting our spaces and families to a new reality we experienced fear, anxiety, discomfort, frustration and loneliness.
 Things changed, became harder, caused divide and strife.

 What a wonderful idea.
 And great to see what a diverse group of artists and art forms there are in this show.
 It's hard to participate personally in shows that enrich our lives.
 Plus it is so important to have an audience for our most heartfelt endeavors since we can't do it in person.
 Thanks to all who shared.

 What a talented group!
 You give voice to those whose voice has been silenced this year.
 As members of our educational and clinical teams, you serve patients either directly or indirectly -- tough work in a normal year which 2020 is not, and yet you have not let the darkness of 2020 extinguish hope.
 Thank you.